 The St. Louis Fed is committed to building an inclusive workplace, where employees’ differences—in age, gender, race and ethnicity, sexual orientation, gender identity or expression, disability, as well as in cultural traditions, religion, life experiences, education and socioeconomic backgrounds—are recognized as a strength.
 The decisions and recommendations made at the St. Louis Fed must reflect a variety of perspectives.
 Diversity allows for an environment where innovation thrives and employees flourish.

-If you need special assistance to complete a job application or special accommodations for an upcoming interview, please contact the St. Louis Fed Talent Acquisition Team at STLS.TalentAcquisitionTeam@stls.frb.org.
+If you need assistance to complete a job application or reasonable accommodations for an upcoming interview, please contact the St. Louis Fed Talent Acquisition Team at STLS.TalentAcquisitionTeam@stls.frb.org.

 Diversity and Inclusion in Action

 Diversity groups in the Eighth District work collaboratively in support of the Bank’s Diversity and Inclusion organizational initiative.
 Whether it’s through enlightening educational resources, cultural programming or social events, diversity groups provide opportunities for Bank employees to learn more about their peers.
 Employee resource groups are voluntary, employee-led groups made up of individuals with common interests or shared characteristics.

 - African-American Council of Talented, Innovative and Visionary Employees: AACTIVE supports the African-American community at the Bank.

 - Asian Employee Resource Group: AERG supports the Asian community at the Bank.

 - Central Pride supports LGBTQ+ employees and their allies at the Bank.